sinai-dev/OSLDocs/Guides/Items.md

 1. Open the `Iron Sword.xml` file and have a look.
 2. Replace the `<Description />` value with this: `<Description>Test.</Description>`

-Before we start the game and inspect our changes, make sure you have enabled the <b>Outward Debug Menu</b> first:
-1. Open the folder `Outward\Outward_Data\`
-2. Create a .txt file called "DEBUG", it should look like `DEBUG.txt`. <b>Note:</b> if you have "Show File Extensions" disabled, it will need to look like "DEBUG" instead of "DEBUG.txt".
+3. In the SL Menu under the "SL Packs" tab, press the Hot Reload button to reload all SL Packs.

-With Debug Mode enabled, start Outward.
-Once in-game, press <b>F1</b> to open the Item Spawner, then spawn an Iron Sword and have a look, our description should now be set.
+4. Load a character and press <b>F1</b> to open the Item Spawner, then spawn an Iron Sword and have a look, our description should now be set.

 ![It worked!](https://i.imgur.com/UxuA8ky.png)